t34m-gr3yh0und/JDC-2017-Writeups/furniture/PRIV_ESC.md

 # Challenge (Privilege Escalation)
 > This is assuming that you have already gotten interactive shell.

-This challenge is created to give attacker and easy way to obtain shell.
+This challenge is created to give attacker an easy way to obtain shell.
 Because the user `www-data` is given some `sudo` permissions.

 You can run below to see what `sudo` permissions your user has.
 ```sh